openpathsampling/openpathsampling/docs/index.rst

 If you want to jump right in, take a look at how easy it is to :ref:`install <install>`!

-OPS is an open-source project, distributed under the LGPL.
+OPS is an open-source project, distributed under the MIT license.
 Join us in the development process on GitHub_, and follow `@pathsampling
 <http://twitter.com/pathsampling>`_ on Twitter for updates!